Driveway Grading in Eastman, GA

 What Crown Grading Actually Does

 A properly graded driveway has a slight crown — the center is raised 2 to 4 inches above the edges across a standard 12-foot width.
-This forces water to run toward the shoulders instead of collecting on the driving surface.
+Driveway crown grading forces water to run toward the shoulders instead of collecting on the driving surface.
 Without a functioning crown, every rainstorm turns the center of the driveway into a drainage channel, which erodes gravel, creates soft spots, and leads to the rutting and washout patterns that make long Dodge County driveways deteriorate faster than they should.
-Regrading restores this basic drainage function without the cost of a full installation.
+Eastman GA driveway grading restores this basic driveway drainage repair function without the cost of a full installation.

 When Regrading Alone Handles the Problem

-Regrading is the right solution when the driveway has sufficient gravel material — distributed unevenly by traffic and weather — and the base is still sound underneath.
+Gravel driveway regrading is the right solution when the driveway has sufficient material — distributed unevenly by traffic and weather — and the base is still sound underneath.
 We redistribute existing gravel from the shoulders and high spots back to the center, reshape the crown, and do a final pass to confirm water flow across the full driveway length.
 On driveways where surface material has been lost, regrading is combined with a gravel top-dress.
-For driveways where recurring ruts return quickly after grading, the problem is usually base failure rather than surface grading — see our driveway repair service for base-failure diagnosis.
-For driveways with severe surface loss and base damage throughout, full restoration is more appropriate than regrading.
+For driveways where recurring ruts return quickly after grading, the problem is usually base failure rather than a surface grading issue — see our driveway repair service for base-failure diagnosis.
+For driveways with severe surface loss and base damage throughout, full restoration is more appropriate than regrading alone.

 Rural gravel driveways in Dodge County commonly run 300 to 800 feet.
 A long driveway has more opportunity for crown loss, more surface area for water to channel, and more variation in terrain that affects drainage.
-We're equipped for long-run regrading with the blade equipment needed to maintain consistent crown grade across the full driveway length — not just smoothing obvious high spots.
-Driveway grading on a long rural driveway also involves assessing culverts, ditches, and shoulder outlets to make sure water has somewhere to go once the crown pushes it off the surface.
+We're equipped for long-run gravel driveway regrading with the blade equipment needed to maintain consistent crown grade across the full length — not just smoothing obvious high spots.
+Driveway grading in Eastman and surrounding Dodge County properties also involves assessing culverts, ditches, and shoulder outlets to make sure water has somewhere to go once the crown pushes it off the surface.

 Crown Grading Standard